logan-markewich/liberty_pathing/README.md

-The future intent of this plugin is to provide users an easy way to find their location within a Liberty(.lib) file.
+The intent of this plugin is to provide users an easy way to find their location within a Liberty(.lib) file.
+Liberty files are large files with a nested structure, and it is easy to get lost when reading or editing one.
-If you don't know what that is, this plugin isn't for you.

 Eventually, this may support multiple filetypes, but for now is focused on Liberty files.